 In Burgundy, the Côtes du Couchois is at a crossroads.
 Both literally and figuratively.

-Vincent Royer today works with his father, Jean-Claude, being the third and fourth generations to exploit the domain.
-They have planted Chardonnay, Pinot Noir and Aligoté, and they produce wines in the regional appellation Bourgogne, the sub-region Cotes de Couchois, as well as premier cru Maranges.
+Vincent Royet today works with his father, Jean-Claude, being the third and fourth generations to exploit the domain.
+They have planted Chardonnay, Pinot Noir and Aligote, and produce wines in the regional appellation Bourgogne, the sub-region Cotes du Couchois, as well as premier cru Maranges.
 They are also producers of an excellent in-house Crémant de Bourgogne.